Maradiva Villas Resort & SpaTamarin Bay, West Coast / Mauritius

 What to know

-- There is a complimentary children’s club open throughout the day and evening, offering a huge range of activities and toys for kids aged between 3 and 12.
+- There is a complimentary children’s club offering a range of activities for kids aged between 4 and 12.

 - The holistic spa area has won awards and allows guests to sample some truly unique treatments and exercises, including: aromatherapy, massages, body scrubs, skin wraps and other Eastern treatments.

-- Interconnecting suites are available upon request for groups and families.
+- Interconnecting villas are available upon request for groups and families.

-Inside, the spacious villas have a warm contemporary design, with each bedroom furnished with a plush king-sized bed and large walk in wardrobe.
+Inside, the spacious villas have a warm contemporary design and Hermes amenities, with each bedroom furnished with a plush king-sized bed and large walk in wardrobe.
 The finely styled bathrooms feature an oversized bathtub and separate rain shower.
 The patio area also features a secluded outdoor garden shower, for a unique way to freshen up.
-The Exclusive and Presidential Suite villas are also available for differently sized room arrangements, and also feature a larger pool and garden area.
+The Exclusive and Presidential Suite Pool Villas are also available for differently sized room arrangements, and also feature a larger pool and garden area.

-Back at the resort, guests can also use a range of complimentary facilities, such as the hotel’s floodlit tennis courts, table tennis equipment, the large infinity swimming pool or state of the art fitness centre.
-Those seeking a bit of pampering during their time away will want to become fully acquainted with Maradiva’s award winning holistic spa, as well as the resort’s yoga classes and beauty salon.
+Back at the resort, guests can also use a range of complimentary facilities, such as the hotel’s floodlit tennis courts, table tennis equipment, the large infinity swimming pool (heated in winter) or state of the art fitness centre.
+Those seeking a bit of pampering during their time away will want to become fully acquainted with Maradiva’s award winning holistic spa, as well as the resort’s yoga and meditation classes and beauty salon.

-As a destination designed for families as well as couples, Maradiva organises the Peter Pan Kids Club, available for children aged 3 – 12.
+As a destination designed for families as well as couples, Maradiva proposes the Peter Pan Kids Club, available for children aged 4 – 12.
 Professionally trained staff supervise a huge range of activities taking place in a specially designed play area, while mum and dad can have some relaxation time of their own.

 Despite so much going on during the daytime, Maradiva’s staff still manage to provide a superb dinner service.
-Guests have a choice of two ‘a la carte’ restaurants.
-Pan Asian serves a wide selection of Middle Eastern cuisine, delicately prepared on an open hot-plate grill in front of diners.
-Alternatively, Coast2Coast serves traditional Mauritian cuisine in an open, beachside setting.
+Guests have a choice of three ‘a la carte’ restaurants.
+The Cilantro restaurant, serves flavourful Indian fusion dishes, while the Teppan, proposes Japanese and Asian specialties, delicately prepared on an open hot-plate grill in front of diners.
+Alternatively, Coast2Coast serves traditional Mauritian and international cuisine in an open, beachside setting.
+Other dining options include a romantic diner on the jetty, under the Raj tent, in the privacy of your villa and the three restaurants of the sister property Sands Suites Resort & Spa as part of the Dine Around concept.

 When to travel: